 6. ENLARGED UTERUS

 Pregnancy is the potential reason for an enlarged uterus.
-From conception to delivery, a woman’s uterus can grow from the size of a pear to watermelon.
-After pregnancy, the uterus increases or changes in size then it was before the pregnancy.
+From conception to delivery, a woman’s uterus can grow from the size of a pear to a watermelon.
+After pregnancy, the uterus increases or changes in size than it was before the pregnancy.
 It can be due to structural changes that occur in the body of women due to pregnancy, it may be due to fibroid.

-As the size of uterus increases now there is extra space for blood to pool.
+As the size of the uterus increases now there is extra space for blood to pool.
 This leads to further clotting before it exits the body.

 - Irregular bleeding